hypre-space/hypredrive/docs/usrman-src/driver_examples.rst

 settings.
 This example showcases the minimum amount of information required in the input file to execute `hypredrive`.

-We consider a linear system matrix arising from a seven points finite differences discretizaion of the Laplace equation on a `10x10x10` cartesian grid.
-Furthermore, the right hand side is the vector of ones.
-Both data are read from file and partitioned for a single MPI rank.
-Therefore, this example must be executed on a single process.
+We consider a linear system matrix arising from a seven-point finite-difference discretization of the Laplace equation on a 10×10×10 Cartesian grid.
+The right-hand side is the vector of ones.
+Both are read from file and partitioned for a single MPI rank;
+this example must therefore be run on a single process.

 .. note::
    This example requires the ``ps3d10pt7`` dataset.
 Make sure you have downloaded the